 4) Sew or appliqué face (and/or snout) pieces to the right side of the front of the puppet body. (add the white body front if you are making the penguin.)

-5) Attach eyes or embroider eyes (I hand sewed buttons, but if the buttons are too thick this may have to be done after assembly which is tricky.
-You could also use sequins or markers and fabric paint instead for your puppet design.)
+5) Attach the eyes or embroider eyes.
+(I hand sewed buttons as the eyes.
+If the buttons are too thick this may have to be done after assembly.
+You could also use sequins, or markers and fabric paint instead for your puppet design.)

-6) Take both body pieces and place them right sides together sandwiching ears (if they have them) between the layers.
+6) Take both body pieces and place them right sides together sandwiching the ears between the layers.
+(If they have ears.)
 Pinning the ears is recommended as they tend to shift.
 Baste the head together and turn to check ears are positioned properly (I didn’t figure this out for several puppets and fleece is difficult to rip the seams).

 9) Snip corners where the arm and head meet.

 10) Turn puppet right side out and smile at your cute creation!
 Think how happy the child will be who receives it will be!